 An unfortunate and unfair reality of getting nurse jobs is that connections really do help.

 Whether you know it or not, you probably have a connection to someone at the hospital you want to work at.
-Heck, if I’m only six connections away from Kevin Bacon then you can probably find someone to help you out.
-Those people can vouch for you and get your name placed atop the pile for their manager to interview.
+Heck, if I’m only six connections away from Kevin Bacon, then you can probably find someone to help you out.
+Those people can vouch for you and get your name placed on the pile for their manager to interview.
 Post on social media, ask your family if they know anyone, and follow-up with them as often as you needed to get an interview or email address.

 #2: Expand Your Targets: